menandmice/micetro_docs/guides/implementation/central_ha.rst

   systemctl start mmcentral

-10. Verify that you now have 2 servers, one primary, one secondary in :guilabel:`Tools --> Manage High availability`.
+10. Verify that you now have 2 servers, one primary, one secondary in :menuselection:`Tools --> Manage High availability`.

 11. Create a round robin DNS name for the high availability setup, i.e. two A records with the same name, but each with the IP address of the primary and secondary server respectively.